-Once a formal offer of a place has been made, parents are required to confirm acceptance by completing an acceptance form and forwarding a non-returnable deposit of £500 (day boys and boarders whose parents are resident in the United Kingdom) or a charge equivalent to one terms fees (boarders whose parents are resident outside of the United Kingdom).
-In all cases, this deposit will be deducted from the boy’s final term’s fee.
+Once a formal offer of a place has been made, parents are required to confirm acceptance by completing an acceptance form and forwarding a non-returnable deposit of £500 (day pupils and boarders whose parents are resident in the United Kingdom) or a charge equivalent to one terms fees (boarders whose parents are resident outside of the United Kingdom).
+In all cases, this deposit will be deducted from the child’s final term’s fee.

 The purpose of the UKiset test is to ensure candidates are able to access the curriculum and have a satisfactory level of spoken and written English.
-St John’s Beaumont is not purely an academically selective school, however our selection process is designed to identify boys who will benefit from our balanced and well-rounded education and who will also make a positive contribution to the wider life of the school.
+St John’s Beaumont is not purely an academically selective school, however our selection process is designed to identify candidates who will benefit from our balanced and well-rounded education and who will also make a positive contribution to the wider life of the school.

 Under its constitution, the School has a duty to preserve and maintain its Roman Catholic character and mission.
-It is a condition that all boys and parents respect and support the Roman Catholic nature of the school and its rights and rituals.
+It is a condition that all applicants and parents respect and support the Roman Catholic nature of the school and its rights and rituals.
 In particular, pupils must attend all religious education classes, religious services, assemblies and other occasions of worship